Gauravguddeti/SmartJeb/README.md

 - Achievement celebrations
 - Smart recommendations based on spending patterns

-### 💬 **AI Chatbot**
+### 💬 **AI Assistant**
-Your financial bestie that:
+Your intelligent companion that:
-- Answers money questions in Gen Z style
+- Answers questions about finance, life, career, and more
-- Calculates savings scenarios
+- Provides detailed calculations and breakdowns
-- Provides spending analysis
+- Offers genuine, human-like conversation
-- Offers budgeting advice
+- Gives practical advice for real-world situations
-- Roasts your financial choices (gently!)
+- Adapts responses to your specific needs

 ## 🎨 Design Philosophy